shantoroy/shantoroy.github.io/_posts/2021-06-02-write-a-reverse-proxy-server-in-python.md

 ---
 layout: single
 title: "Write a Reverse Proxy  Server in Python: Part 1 (Reverse Proxy Server)"
+excerpt:  "In this tutorial, you will learn how to write a reverse proxy server in Python.
+Reverse proxies are used to distribute traffic across multiple servers or to hide the identity of the server.
+We will start by building the reverse proxy server, which will listen on a specified port and forward incoming requests to one of the backend servers."
+seo_title:  "Write a Reverse Proxy Server in Python: Part 1 (Reverse Proxy Server)"
+seo_description:  "Learn how to build a reverse proxy server in Python.
+In this tutorial, I will cover the basics of a reverse proxy and write a reverse proxy server that listens on a specified port and forwards incoming requests to one of the backend servers.
+Follow this step-by-step guide to create your own reverse proxy server in Python."
 header:
   image: "https://live.staticflickr.com/65535/51222794636_14a21deed5_w.jpg"
   teaser: "https://live.staticflickr.com/65535/51222794636_14a21deed5_w.jpg"